-This child proves that one doesn't need expensive instruments or equipment to show off your talent.
+This child proves that one doesn't need expensive instruments or equipment to show off their talent.
 In a video uploaded on Instagram, a little boy can be seen playing drums made with scrap materials and empty vessels.
 And it sounds amazing!
 The video was shared by a person called Zijan Tang.
 The child is so skillful that he is using sticks to play the drums and brings out the best sound possible.

 People loved his music and could not stop raving about his talent.
-A user wrote, "Someone get me this kid's information.
+A user wrote, "Someone gets me this kid's information.
 I want to buy him a drum set.
-This is talent right here.👏👏" Another user said, "This kid is going to be a successful drummer 🥁 feel it, see it, believe it achieve it!!!!🔥👏" Another wrote, "Wowo very talented❤️❤️ Very impressive."
+This is talent right here.👏👏" Another user said, "This kid is going to be a successful drummer 🥁 feel it, see it, believe it achieves it!!!!🔥👏" Another wrote, "Wowo very talented❤️❤️ Very impressive."
 The video went viral with more than 43 million views.
 However, the identity of the child is not known.

 Talking about talent, in another video uploaded on Twitter, a boy can be seen performing Queen's "Bohemian Rhapsody" and his voice is just magical.
 He looks confident and plays his notes on the piano while singing the song.
 He melted many hearts on the Internet as he performed the song and his energy is contagious.